100 Notable alumni of

 -

-Shirley Anita Chisholm was an American politician, educator, and author.
-In 1968, she became the first black woman elected to the United States Congress.
-Chisholm represented New York's 12th congressional district, a district centered on Bedford–Stuyvesant, for seven terms from 1969 to 1983.
-In 1972, she became the first black candidate for a major-party nomination for President of the United States, and the first woman to run for the Democratic Party's nomination.
+Shirley Anita Chisholm was an American politician who, in 1968, became the first black woman to be elected to the United States Congress.
+Chisholm represented New York's 12th congressional district, a district centered in Bedford–Stuyvesant, Brooklyn for seven terms from 1969 to 1983.
+In 1972, she became the first black candidate for a major-party nomination for President of the United States and the first woman to run for the Democratic Party's presidential nomination.
+Throughout her career, she was known for taking "a resolute stand against economic, social, and political injustices", as well as being a strong supporter of black civil rights and women's rights.

 -